kyramichel/Project_AI_innovations.githubio/README.md

 Feel free to reach out for more information or to discuss potential collaborations!

 ## ⚠️ Disclaimer

 Please note that this project is still in its early stages.
-I am currently exploring new opportunities and will be posting my resume on financial and AI research platforms soon.
 Your understanding and support are greatly appreciated!